-The goal of treating hypertension is to reduce and maintain your blood pressure to within your desired range while minimizing side effects.
-Monitoring and maintaining blood pressure within specific limits will help to reduce the risk of blood vessel damage which can lead to complications, such as:
+The goal of treating hypertension is to reduce and maintain your blood pressure to within your desired range.
+Maintaining blood pressure within specific limits will help to reduce the risk of blood vessel damage which can lead to complications, such as:

 Management of hypertension involves a combination of lifestyle changes and medications.
 If you have any underlying conditions, such as diabetes or high cholesterol, they will need to be managed as well.